 What’s the cost of living in Kentucky?

-The average cost of living in Kentucky
+What is the average cost of living in Kentucky?

 Kentucky is home to approximately 4.5 million people and boasts a relatively low cost of living compared to the rest of the US.